kiedtl/fetchutils/README.md

 - replacing Neofetch, Screenfetch, ufetch, etc.
 - supporting every Linux distro under the sun.
 - supporting DragonflyBSD or NetBSD (not right now, anyway. sorry).
+- implementing a colorblocks script.
+	- such a script would require so much flexibility it's just better that users write their own.

 ## installation